Eigen-Value: Efficient Domain-Robust Data Valuation via Eigenvalue-Based Approach: Experiments

 \section{Experiments}

 We evaluate EV in three parts.
 (1) \textbf{Cross-domain data removal and point addition.} We compute values on a source domain and measure performance on a different target domain to test whether the valuation is useful for selection.
 (2) \textbf{Stability and efficiency.} To assess stability, we repeatedly alter a small subset of training samples and measure the variance in the resulting value rankings.
 We also compare computation time across methods.
-(3) \textbf{Qualitative analysis.} Top-ranked samples capture semantically invariant features of each class as well as exhibit broader dispersion in the embedding space, as confirmed in the qualitative top-3 examples.
-In contrast, low-ranked samples form redundant clusters and often miss such robust cues, explaining why EV enhances generalization under domain shift.
+(3) \textbf{Qualitative analysis.} Top-ranked samples capture semantically stable class features and show wider dispersion in the embedding space, as seen in the qualitative top-3 examples.
+In contrast, low-ranked samples cluster redundantly and often lack such cues, explaining EV’s improved generalization under domain shift.
 All valuations are computed using our implementation based on the OpenDataVal~\cite{jiang2023opendataval}.
 Our code is available at \url{https://github.com/MLAI-Yonsei/Eigen-Value}.